cnobile2012/bahai-calendar/docs/source/ideas.rst

 Since the API that I have written is for the Badí' calendar the Vernal Equinox calculations needed to be correct.
 This presented a few problems.
-I needed to find an algorithm that was correct or write one myself.
-I know that both NASA and the USNO have an Astronomically correct formula, but I was not able to find it and if I did find it, it would only be for the Gregorian calendar.
+I needed to find an algorithm that was Astronomically correct or write one myself.
+I know that both NASA and the USNO have an Astronomically correct formula, because they both have tables of the correct Vernal Eqinox, but I was not able to find it and if I did find it, it would only be for the Gregorian calendar.
 So as such I had to write my own formulas for both the Gregorian and Badí' calendars.
 This required both to-and-from formulas or four formulas in total.

 As mentioned elsewhere the Gregorian calendar uses a guestimation formula to determine the leap years so figuring out the leap years is rather easy.
+It is both consistant and regular.
 The Badí' calendar uses the sunset before the Vernal Equinox to determine the start of the year.
-There is no regularity in this at all, so determining leap years was a much bigger task therefore the formula for the Badí' calendar needed coefficients to get it in line with a proper representation of the JD when checking against the Gregorian calendar.
+There is no regularity in this at all, so determining leap years was a much bigger task, therefore the formula for the Badí' calendar needed coefficients to get it in line with a proper representation of the JD when checking against the Gregorian calendar.
+In my code I refer the Astronomically formula with the `exact` keyword being either `True` or `False`.

 ================
 POSIX Timestamps